Bruce Moon: Artwork

 He has been playing guitar and writing music since the mid 1960s.
 In the early 70s he supported himself through college by playing as half of a duo, B.T.
 Noah at coffeehouses and small concerts in Ohio and Indiana.
 In the 80s he was part of another duo, Laughter and Hard Times that played in bars, restaurants and festivals in and around Columbus, Ohio.
 For the last 20 years he has performed solo in a number of settings, including WVIA public radio in Scranton, PA, a street festival in Savannah, Georgia, a coffeehouse in Seattle, and a hall on the Riverwalk in San Antonio.
-Videos of his work can be seen on youtube at www.youtube.com/user/bclunar123.
-Since his retirement in 2017 he has been dedicated to writing, performing, and building community through music.
-Although he can do covers, he prefers to perform his original music.
+Since his retirement in 2017, he has been dedicated to writing, performing, and building community through music.
+He has recorded 23 albums that are widely available on streaming services.

 Moon also displayed his artwork in exhibits across the country.
 He had an exhibit in November 2012 at the Marian Art Gallery at Mount Mary College called These Places Have Their Moments.

 Presentations

-In the fall of 2012, Moon presented with his wife, Cathy Moon, as keynote speakers at the Canadian Art Therapy Association national conference.
+In the fall of 2012, Moon presented with his wife, Catherine Moon, as keynote speakers at the Canadian Art Therapy Association national conference.
 Their presentation was called Collaboration and Connection: A Call to Art and held a workshop as well, called Art Therapy Couture: Presenting Our Best Professional Selves.
 During the summer of 2012, he spent time in Hong Kong and Taiwan where he was the keynote speaker at conferences at Hong Kong University and the Taipei Municipal Educators College in Taiwan.